Moshood Abiola National Stadium: Maintenance

 Several issues have risen concerning the maintenance of the sports complex.
 The National Stadium in Lagos, the most populous and industrialized city in the country, was built for the 1973 All-Africa Games.
 Though it initially was considered state-of-the-art, it today is considered below any standard facility-wise and environmental-wise.
 The Nigerian sports boss Amos Adamu advised the government to privatize the Abuja stadium immediately after the 2003 All-Africa Games in order to forestall the vandalisation typical of publicly owned buildings.

 The federal government of Nigeria, who owns 100% equity on the property at the moment, has faced a lot of antagonism both locally and internationally.
 The average estimate for annual maintenance since its inauguration has been about $7 million, a number considered high by many standards.
 Due to the high cost of maintenance, the federal government has been seeking options for privatization of the facility.
 Through the Bureau of Public Enterprises (BPE), the Federal Government of Nigeria intends to grant a concession to a sole Concessionaire who will enter into an investment commitment, and essentially operate the stadium with a primary goal of generating revenue from the proceeds of sporting events, concerts, religious activities, corporate sponsorship, corporate advertising and other promotional activities.

 The Concessionaire has the choice of assuming the role of Facility Manager for the property encompassed in the National Stadium and the Indoor Sports Complex, or employ a firm to perform the task.
 The BPE will act as the monitor in the arrangement, and the Concessionaire will report to the federal government through the BPE.
 A minimum tenure of 20 years was recommended, subject to review every five years.
 Maintenance of the Stadium and its external areas will be the responsibility of the Concessionaire.

 Change of Name

 On 12 June 2019, President Muhammadu Buhari renamed the national stadium in Abuja after the winner of the 1993 presidential election, Moshood Abiola.
 It is widely believed that Mr Abiola won the June 1993 presidential election based on available results, but the election was cancelled by the military government of Ibrahim Babangida.
 President Buhari in 2018 recognised Mr Abiola's mandate by conferring on him the country's highest national honour of the Grand Commander of the Federal Republic, reserved only for presidents.
 While President Muhammadu Buhari was delivering his speech at the change of name event, which also marked Nigeria's 20th year of uninterrupted democracy, President Buhari said “Henceforth it will be called the Moshood Abiola National Stadium".
 The event at the Eagles Square was attended by other foreign leaders, including the president of Rwanda, Paul Kagame.

+Transport connections

+The stadium is served by the 'Stadium' station on the Yellow line of the Abuja Rail Mass Transit network.